Death of 12-year-old Indian farm worker spurs child labour probe

-The death of a 12-year-old Indian farmworker during a 100km trek home following the coronavirus lockdown has sparked a probe into child labor in central India, an official said on Tuesday.
+CHENNAI, India, April 21 (Thomson Reuters Foundation) - The death of a 12-year-old Indian farm worker during a 100km trek home following the coronavirus lockdown has sparked a probe into child labour in central India, officials said on Tuesday.
+India's 1.3 billion people have been ordered indoors to slow the spread of the virus, which has so far claimed at least 600 lives and infected more than 18,000 people.

-Tens of millions of laborers across India have embarked on long journeys home by foot since the government last month imposed a lockdown, which has since been extended until May 3.
-Jamlo Madkam died of dehydration and exhaustion on Saturday as she walked from a chili field towards her village in Chattisgarh state, according to state official Hemendra Bhuarya.
+Hundreds of thousands of workers across India have embarked on long journeys home by foot since the government last month imposed a lockdown, which has since been extended until May 3.
+K.D.
+Kunjam, the top bureaucrat in the Bijapur district of the girl's home state of Chhattisgarh, said the child was working as a farmhand in southern Telangana state and was a part of a group of twelve that decided to make the journey home.

+"She had walked around 60-70 kilometres (km) and their village was around 20 km from the place where she died," Kunjam told Reuters.
+They trekked through hills and forests in baking heat but she started complaining of stomach pain and breathlessness by the fourth day, he said.

+Critics have slammed the state and federal governments' failure to address the concerns of migrant workers, even as they rushed to ferry Indians stranded abroad and students with mostly middle class backgrounds stuck in western Rajasthan state.
+Kunjam said he had been urging workers not to make the long journeys and stay where they were till the lockout ended, despite calls by jobless migrant workers to allow travel to their homes as they have run out of money for food and shelter.

+"A CHILD, NOT A WORKER" Bijapur official Hemendra Bhuarya said the girl, Jamlo Madkam, had died of dehydration and exhaustion on Saturday.

-"This is a clear case of child labor and we are looking for the contractor who took the girl to work," Bhuarya, who is heading the investigation, told the Thomson Reuters Foundation.
-"We are also trying to understand if the parents were given any advance by the contractor and the circumstances under which they sent her to work," said Bhuarya, the sub-divisional magistrate of Bijapur district in Chattisgarh.
+"This is a clear case of child labour and we are looking for the contractor who took the girl to work," Bhuarya, who is heading the investigation, told the Thomson Reuters Foundation.
+"We are also trying to understand if the parents were given any advance by the contractor and the circumstances under which they sent her to work," said Bhuarya, the sub-divisional magistrate of Bijapur.

-Indian labor laws ban the employment of anyone aged under 15 but children are permitted to support family businesses outside of school hours.
-This provision is widely exploited by employers and human traffickers, child rights activists say.
+Indian labour laws ban the employment of anyone aged under 15 but children are permitted to support family businesses outside of school hours.
+This provision is widely exploited by employers and human traffickers, child rights campaigners say.
 "This (Madkam's death) should have never happened.
-She was just a child, not a migrant worker," said independent human rights campaigner Linga Ram Kodopi, who is based in Chattisgarh.
+She was just a child, not a migrant worker," said independent human rights activist Linga Ram Kodopi, who is based in Chhattisgarh.

-"Every year we see children being taken away to work because there are so few opportunities ... they bring back a sack of chili after four months that the family feeds off for a year."
-India has reported at least 17,000 cases of coronavirus and more than 500 deaths.
-The lockdown has left tens of millions of informal workers without cash or food, and fearful that bureaucracy will hinder their access to government assistance.
+"Every year we see children being taken away to work because there are so few opportunities ... they bring back a sack of chilli after four months that the family feeds off for a year."
+India's coronavirus lockdown has left tens of millions of informal workers without cash or food, and fearful that bureaucracy will hinder their access to government assistance.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)